ogmini/ogmini.github.io/_posts/2025-2-22-Investigating Visual Studio Code - Part 3.md

 ![SwdK.txt](/images/visualstudiocode/SwdK.png)

 I feel like it is pretty clear how this would be useful to investigators and how it could be leveraged by an attacker.
+I still have more to research on Visual Studio Code.
+Namely those SQLite databases and looking for more interesting related artifacts.